zkrising/Tachi/docs/docs/codebase/infrastructure/logging.md

 WinstonJS for logging.
 We use a slightly modified setup of winston, but the same basic logging principles apply.

+!!! note
+	If you like my defaults for logging, they can be quickly invoked with the [Mei](https://github.com/zkldi/mei) wrapper.

 *****

 ## Log Levels